 Yorkies may be small, but behind the tiny bark and primped fur is a lineage of proud European terriers.
-This Yorkie dog breed profile covers everything you need to know about Yorkies, including their history, characteristics, grooming needs, health care and more.
+This Yorkie dog breed profile covers everything you need to know about Yorkies, including their personality, history, temperament, characteristics, grooming needs, health care and more.

 The official Yorkie colors are black, tan, blue, and gold.
 But Yorkie colors change with age, and other variations exist.
 Check out the Yorkie color chart below for more info.